solvaholic/solvaholic.github.io/_posts/2017-10-30-rsyslog-or-syslog-ng.md

 ## Send some syslog

-Quickly and simply demonstrate that your syslog server is receiving and recording log entries.
+Demonstrate that your syslog server will receive and record messages from a client.

 ### rsyslog